jeremyben/nunjucks-cli/readme.md

 ### `--path <directory>`
 `-p <directory>`

 Path where the templates live.
 Default to the current working directory.
+Multiple path options may be specified.
 See https://mozilla.github.io/nunjucks/api.html#configure

 ### `--out <directory>`